Darzamat

-In the 2009 Darzamat landed a worldwide record deal with Massacre Records, a German label, and delivered their fifth album, Solfernus’ Path, also made available in Japan.
-Solfernus’ Path marked the first time the band ever ventured into a concept album territory.
-Andy LaRocque moved from the production seat to the guest-musician spot and contributed a solo on ‘The King of the Burning Anthems’.
-The song, along with two other ones—'Pain Collector’ and ‘Chimera’—was selected to promote the album and all three were made into videos.
-Darzamat toured in Poland, Mexico, France, Czech Republic, Ukraine and Belgium, then returned to Poland to make an appearance at the Castle Party Festival.
+In 2009, Darzamat signed with Massacre Records and released their fifth album, Solfernus’ Path, also available in Japan.
+Solfernus’ Path was a concept album.
+LaRocque moved from production to contributing a solo on ‘"The King of the Burning Anthems".
+The song, along with "Pain Collector" and "Chimera", were selected to promote the album.
+Videos were shot for all three.
+Darzamat toured Poland, Mexico, France, Czech Republic, Ukraine and Belgium, then returned to Poland to appear at the Castle Party Festival.

-In 2011 the band took a long break.
-Nera used her time away to focus on her solo project, NeraNature, which features gentler, atmospheric rock laced with electronics.
-She delivered three albums, with the latest one, MagJa, released in 2018.
-Flauros, on the other hand, decided to bring back the black metal act Mastiphal.
-In 2011 Parvzya (Witching Hour) was released, the first new full-length since the 1995 debut For a Glory of All Evil Spirits...
+In 2011, the band took a break.
+Nera focused on her solo project, NeraNature, which features atmospheric rock with electronics.
+She released three albums; the latest, MagJa, was released in 2018.
+Flauros brought back black metal act Mastiphal.
+In 2011, Parvzya (Witching Hour) was released, the first album since the 1995 debut For a Glory of All Evil Spirits...

-In 2019 Darzamat announced a new album The Burning Kingdom.
-The fans can expect another concept album, picking up the story right where its predecessor left off.
-Flauros, the main creative force behind the work, has revealed that this chapter takes place in London and that the lyrics for the album were penned by him and a long-time friend and writer, Jesion Kowal.
-Musically, the album opens a new era in Darzamat's history: gone are the keyboards, up till now characteristically prominent.
-In their place the band inserts more diversified and complex guitar sounds.
-Pre-production and recording sessions for The Burning Kingdom were overseen by Maurycy ‘Mauser’ Stefanowicz of Vader fame; production and mixing were handled by Polish producer, Jarosław Baran.
+In 2019, Darzamat announced The Burning Kingdom, another concept album picking up where its predecessor left off.
+Flauros revealed that this chapter would take place in London.
+He Jesion Kowal wrote the lyrics.
+The album eschews keyboards in favor of diversified and complex guitar sounds.
+Pre-production and recording sessions for The Burning Kingdom were overseen by Maurycy ‘Mauser’ Stefanowicz of Vader.
+Production and mixing were handled by Polish producer, Jarosław Baran.
 The record was due for release in 2020.